bloominstituteoftechnology/node-db3-project/README.md

 ### Multi Table Queries

+Visit [SQL Try Editor at W3Schools.com](https://www.w3schools.com/Sql/tryit.asp?filename=trysql_select_top) using the **Google Chrome (or Chromium if you use Linux) browser** and write _SQL queries_ for the following requirements:

+- Display the ProductName and CategoryName for all products in the database.
+Shows 76 records.
+- Display the OrderID and ShipperName for all orders placed before January 9, 1997.
+Shows 161 records.
+- Display all ProductNames and Quantities placed on order 10251.
+Sort by ProductName.
+Shows 3 records.
+- Display the OrderID, CustomerName and the employee's LastName for every order.
+All columns should be labeled clearly.
+Displays 196 records.

 ### Database Methods

 Write helpers methods in `./schemes/scheme-model.js` that match the following specifications:

+- `find()`:
-- `find()`: Calling find returns a promise that resolves to an array of all schemes in the database, sorted alphabetically by name.
-No steps are included.
+  - Calling find returns a promise that resolves to an array of all schemes in the database.
+  - Schemes are sorted alphabetically by name.
+  - No steps are included.
+- `findById(id)`:
-- `findById(id)`: This method expects a scheme `id` as its only paramater and resolve to a scheme object, including correctly ordered steps like so: `{ scheme_name: 'Find Holy Grail', steps: [ 'quest', '...and quest', 'burn a witch', '...and quest some more' ]}`.
-On an invalid `id`, resolves to `null`.
+  - Expects a scheme `id` as its only paramater.
+  - Resolve to a scheme object, including correctly ordered steps like so: `{ scheme_name: 'Find Holy Grail', steps: [ 'quest', '...and quest', 'burn a witch', '...and quest some more' ]}`.
+  - On an invalid `id`, resolves to `null`.
+- `findSteps(id)`:
+  - Expects a scheme `id`.
-- `findSteps(id)`: This method expects a scheme `id` and resolves to an array of all step objects for the given scheme, ordered correctly: `[ { id: 17, scheme_id: 5, step_number: 1, instructions: 'quest'}, { id: 18, scheme_id: 5, step_number: 2, instructions: '...and quest'}, etc. ]`.
+  - Resolves to an array of all step objects for the given scheme, ordered correctly: `[ { id: 17, scheme_id: 5, step_number: 1, instructions: 'quest'}, { id: 18, scheme_id: 5, step_number: 2, instructions: '...and quest'}, etc. ]`.
+- `add(scheme)`:
+  - Expects a scheme object.
-- `add(scheme)`: This method expects a scheme object and inserts that object into the database.
-It resolves to the newly inserted scheme, including `id`.
+  - Inserts scheme into the database.
+  - Resolves to the newly inserted scheme, including `id`.
+- `update(changes, id)`:
-- `update(changes, id)`: This method expects a changes object and an `id`.
-It will update the scheme with the given id.
-It resolves to the newly updated scheme object.
+  - Expects a changes object and an `id`.
+  - Updates the scheme with the given id.
+  - Resolves to the newly updated scheme object.
+- `remove(id)`:
+  - Removes the scheme object with the provided id.
+  - Resolves to the removed scheme
+  - Reolves to `null` on an invalid id.
-- `remove(id)`: This method removes the scheme object with the provided id.
-It resolves to the removed scheme or `null` if the id is invalid.
-(Hint: Only worry about removing the `scheme`, the database is configured to automatically remove all associated steps.)
+  - (Hint: Only worry about removing the `scheme`.
+The database is configured to automatically remove all associated steps.)

 #### Schemes Schema